nmb007/code-sniffer/README.md

-# code-sniffer
+# PHP Code Sniffer and ESlint

-Set of important files which are used to setup code sniffer in a php project
+Set of important files which are used to setup php code sniffer and eslint in a project